n3s-online/goodwatch-content-generator/docs/video_specs.md

 ```
 ┌─────────────────────────┐
 │                         │
+│ "Your Recommendations"  │ ← White, 56px bold, centered
 │                         │
-│    [4x4 grid of all]    │ ← Mosaic of all 12 recommendations
+│    [3x4 grid of all]    │ ← Mosaic of all 12 recommendations
 │    [cover thumbnails]   │    shown (small, 3×4 grid)
 │                         │
 │                         │